jose-donato/docs/content/terminal/features/crypto/nft/nft.md

 keywords: ['cryptocurrency', 'nft', 'Non Fungible Token', 'tokenomics', 'digital asset', 'art']
 excerpt: "An Introduction to Non Fungible Token (NFT), within the Cryptocurrency Menu, with a brief overview of the features."
-geekdocCollapseSection: true

 ---

-The Non Fungible Token (NFT) menu gives the user the ability to dive into certain NFTs (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/nft/stats/" target="_blank">stats</a>).
+The Non Fungible Token (NFT) menu gives the user the ability to dive into certain NFTs
+(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/nft/stats/" target="_blank">stats</a>).

 ## How to use

 The Non Fungible Token (NFT) menu is called upon by typing `nft`, while inside the `crypto` menu, which opens the following menu:

 ![Non Fungible Token (NFT) menu](https://user-images.githubusercontent.com/46355364/178734682-24b58a33-ae3d-4ef9-9f07-44fe713f6f16.png)

 Alternatively, you can also type `/crypto/nft`.
 Within the Non Fungible Token (NFT) menu you can explore the statistics of specific NFTs you are interested in.

-We can look into the statistics of a specific NFT once you know the slug (e.g. <a href="https://opensea.io/collection/mutant-ape-yacht-club" target="_blank">mutant-ape-yacht-club</a>) with `stats` as follows:
+We can look into the statistics of a specific NFT once you know the slug (e.g.
+<a href="https://opensea.io/collection/mutant-ape-yacht-club" target="_blank">mutant-ape-yacht-club</a>)
+with `stats` as follows:

 ```